actions-on-google/appactions-fitness-kotlin/README.md

 ## Requirements

-The App Actions feature is in Developer Preview, so running the sample or using App Actions in another app requires a few extra steps.

 The `actions.xml` file that defines the supported actions for your app (or in this case the sample), needs to be uploaded for the Assistant.
 This is done using the [App Actions test tool](https://developers.google.com/assistant/app/test-tool) Android Studio plugin (installation instructions are listed below).